D2KLab/music-chatbot/README.md

 - [spell-checker-middleware.js](./spell-checker-middleware.js) is the custom module to perform the spell-checking before sending the received sentences to the NLP.

-- .env is the secret file containing all the tokens for Slack, Facebook and BotKit Studio.
+- .env is the secret file (to be put in the 'config' directory) containing all the tokens for Slack, Facebook and BotKit Studio.
 You have to set it following the [configuration section](#configuring).

 - [doremus/](./doremus/) contains the files related to the access to the informations of the DOREMUS knowledge base: in this case, contains a single file ([bot_functions.js](./doremus/bot_functions.js)) that contains all the queries that the bot can do to DOREMUS.